Brand Positioning Status

 12 Audience Layer

-Enterprise deployment model with centralized analytics dashboard across your entire facility portfolio.
-Volume pricing delivers significant per-unit cost reduction at scale, with deployment density enabling shared field support coverage.
-Continuous documentation and early change detection support improved performance on CMS Quality Measures across all locations.
+Regional deployment model with consistent clinical reporting standards across your facility portfolio.
+Volume relationships and deployment density enable shared support coverage across locations.
+Continuous documentation and early change detection support improved performance on CMS Quality Measures facility by facility.

 Pain points: Inconsistent quality across locations · Scaling costs · Portfolio-level risk